-I am a Washington Research Foundation Postdoctoral Fellow in the lab of Nick Steinmetz at University of Washington.
-Recently I have been spending a lot of time skiing volcanoes!
+Right now, I am a Washington Research Foundation Postdoctoral Fellow in the lab of Nick Steinmetz at

-As a graduate student working with Justin Gardner one of my major projects has been to look at how we can use motion visibility to understand how the brain "reads out" from sensory representations during perceptual decision making.
+As a graduate student working with Justin Gardner one of my major projects involved looking at how we can use motion visibility to understand how the brain "reads out" from sensory representations during perceptual decision making.

 In 2013 I lived in Berlin and worked in the lab of John-Dylan Haynes on this project.